apache/echarts-doc/en/option-gl/component/axis3D-common.md

 ##${prefix|default('#')} areaStyle(Object)
 Split area style.
 ###${prefix|default('#')} color(Array) = ['rgba(250,250,250,0.3)','rgba(200,200,200,0.3)']
-Color of split area.
+Color of the split area.
-SplitArea color could also be set in color array, which the split lines would take as their colors in turns.
+The split area color could also be set in color array, which the split lines would take as their colors in turns.
 Dark and light colors in turns are used by default.
 {{ use:partial-style-shadow-opacity(prefix='##' + ${prefix|default('#')}) }}